nut245/flashcards-program/README.md

 ## Configuration

 None exist currently.
-Implementation of configuration will be accessed by users through settings module (to be created by V4-5).
+Implementation of configuration will be accessed by users through settings module (created since V4).

 Documentation is available per file for what each tasks are being performed affects.